 Are they looking for reasons why your product is better than your competitors?
 Provide a comparison chart.

 Do they need help locating your nearest store?
-Have the locations of all your physical stores in the neighbourhood.
+List the locations of all your physical stores by proximity and include the opening hours.

 Will they have trouble using your product?
 Have a useful how-to video of how to best use your product in different situations (even funny ones).

-Today’s consumers (you and I included) want immediate gratification, and are spoiled by the speed and convenience our mobile devices have brought us.
-The time required for decision making has also sped up, with 60% of online users expressing that their purchase decisions are not much faster compared to years ago thanks to online research.
+Today’s consumers (you and I included) want immediate gratification and they are spoiled by the speed and convenience mobile devices have brought about.
+The time required for decision making has also sped up, with 60% of online users expressing that their purchase decisions are much faster compared to years ago thanks to advent of mobile-friendly research.

-As a result, we now have an irrational, heightened sense of hurry – 33% of consumers are always in a hurry searching for a local business, 40% in a hurry while looking for instructions; and 28% of them are in a hurry while completing a purchase on our smartphones.
-This is also why it has become so important for your brand’s touchpoints to be optimised enough for the need for speed to be indulged.
+As a result, we now have an irrational, heightened sense of hurry.
+33% of consumers are always in a hurry searching for a local business; 40% of them are in a hurry while looking for instructions; and 28% of them are in a hurry while completing a purchase on their smartphones.
+This is also why it has become so important for your brand’s touchpoints to be optimised for the need for max speed.

 If you think a nice user interface is much more important than the usability of the website, here’s a statistic: , 29% of users aren’t shy to just hop over to another site if yours is hard to navigate or loads slowly.

-Think automatically-filled forms, one-click checkouts and payment alternatives.
-These eliminate any unnecessary steps and friction between their first touchpoint and end goal.
+Think ‘automatically-filled forms’, ‘one-click checkouts’ and ‘fast payment alternatives’.
+These eliminate any unnecessary steps and friction between your customers’ first touchpoint and end goal.

-On the technical side of things, it certainly helps to make sure your page loads fast – specifically, three seconds fast.
-40% of shoppers have expressed that they will wait no more than those first three seconds before abandoning that whole site entirely – so don’t lose these people unnecessarily just because you want to show off some fancy UI or autoplaying high-res 4K video!
+On the technical side of things, it certainly helps to make sure your page loads fast — specifically, three seconds fast.
+40% of shoppers have expressed that they will wait no more than those first three seconds before abandoning that whole site entirely.
+Don’t lose these people unnecessarily to some fancy UI or autoplaying high-res 4K video!

 Mobile has completely changed the landscape, and brands should see this as the opening up of more opportunities, rather than threats towards their businesses.
 Capturing your audiences’ interests and attention at these critical touchpoints are crucial in determining if they follow-through with you on their buying journeys.

-Try using the above template as an audit for your brand – are you selling your customers short?
+Try using the above checklists as an audit for your brand.
+Are you selling your customers short?
 Or is your brand well-prepared for life on mobile?
 Go forth and reinforce your brand’s position in the mobile landscape!